Quitch/AI-Personalities/README.md

 ### Heavy

-- Focuses on tough units.
+- Prefers to use tough units.

 ### Infernodier

-- Focuses on tough units on land.
+- Prefers to use tough units on land.
-- Focuses on long-range units on land.
+- Prefers to use long-range units on land.

 ### Land

-- Focuses almost exclusively on land units.
+- Prefers land units.

 ### Legonis Machina